yudhisteer/Box-Optimization-with-Genetic-Algorithm/README.md

 ## Plan of Action
 1. Evolutionary vs Genetic Algorithms
-2. Fitness Function
+2. Class
-3. Crossover
+4. Crossover
-4. Mutation
+5. Mutation
-5. Population
+6. Population
-6. Individuals
+7. Individuals
-7. Selecting Best Individuals
+8. Selecting Best Individuals
-8. Limitations
+9. Limitations

 ## Problem Statement
 Genetic algorithm can be hard to understand if one does not have a Biology background hence, for the purpose of this project we will initially assume we are a lucky delivery guy for Amazon Prime whose job will be deliver the products people ordered.
 However, it is us who has to decide which parcels to take in the van as we have a **limited volume capacity**.